subquery/documentation/docs/indexer/miscellaneous/faq.md

 See [Graph Migration](./graph-migration.md).
 Building with SubQuery is a similar developer experience, while providing up to 3.9x indexing speeds, multi-chain indexing, wider chain support, and more flexibility with mapping functions.
 It is so similar, you can easily migrate your existing subgraphs.

-# Migrating to version 3.0 of the SubQuery SDK
+# Migrating to version 3.0

 Version 3.0 adds some major improvements to SubQuery's SDK that have been requested and developed in partnership with key customers in the SubQuery ecosystem.